-The Beach is the Main Event
+After the Bioluminsecent Bay, the Beach is the Main Event

 The most breathtaking part of our trip was our evening boat ride and night swim in the Bioluminescent Bay in Vieques.
 Our boat ride to Vieques departed from Fajardo, about an hour from San Juan, but puddle-jumpers fly to the Island from the capital.

 This unforgettable ecological phenomenon is best experienced on a moonless night.
 The water’s microorganisms sparkle and glitter when even slightly disturbed, so that waving your hand in the water creates a visual effect that is magical, as if fairy dust has been sprinkled all around you.
-We booked a package with East Winds that included a round-trip boat ride to Vieques, dinner and the excursion to the Bioluminescent Bay, so the experience was relaxed and easy.
+We booked a package with East island Excursions that included a round-trip boat ride to Vieques, dinner and the excursion to the Bioluminescent Bay, so the experience was relaxed and easy.

 The last part of our trip was reserved for beach and pure relaxation.
 We spent our last day at the El Conquistador Resort.
 The landscaped grounds are alive with tropical vegetation and whimsical sounds of the coqui, the tiny frogs who will serenade you with their song.
 Even getting to your room is fun, as it requires a ride on a funicular.
 El Conquistador caters to families, with its own water park, multiple pools, and a private island paradise, Palomino, accessible via ferry in only minutes.